 Zion Health recognizes that each member’s situation is different.
 Zion Health reserves the right to make exceptions for certain medical conditions on a case-by-case basis.
 Zion Health makes decisions in service to the community as a whole.

-Pre-existing conditions have a phase-in period wherein sharing is limited.
-Starting from the initial enrollment date, members have a one-year waiting period before pre-existing conditions are shareable.
-After the first year, pre-existing needs are eligible for sharing on a limited basis, with the amount increasing each membership year.
-Members are never required to pay a second IUA for the same need, including pre-existing conditions.
+Pre-membership medical conditions have a phase-in period wherein sharing is limited.
+Starting from the initial enrollment date, members have a one-year waiting period before pre-membership medical conditions are shareable.
+After the first year, pre-membership medical condition needs are eligible for sharing on a limited basis, with the amount increasing each membership year.
+Members are never required to pay a second IUA for the same need, including pre-membership conditions.

-Zion Health attempts to negotiate all medical bills received, and many membership types include the PHCS network for pre-negotiated medical expenses.
-Even if a pre-existing condition is not shareable, members may still receive discounts for their services through negotiation.
+Zion Health attempts to negotiate all medical bills received.
+Even if a pre-membership condition is not shareable, members may still receive discounts for their services through negotiation.

 Member needs not associated with a prior medical condition are generally shareable.
 The following list reflects limitations on sharing.
 All shareable expenses are subject to the member’s IUA.